maxnd/mxMarkEdit/README.md

 - The contents of the D1 and E1 columns are followed by the `Title separator`, specified in the options.
 - To have the authors formatted in small caps in the text exported with Pandoc, select `Authors in small caps` in the options.
 To have the same formatting for some text in other fields, use this format: `[M. Regan]{.smallcaps}`.

+In citations, if an author is the same as the previous one, it is replaced by `Idem`.
+It is the user's responsibility to verify that the two authors are not homonyms with the same name.

 If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.

 In case the citations need to be formatted differently to correspond to other methodological requests, correct only the content of the columns and then to regenerate the document with bibliography.
 So, there’s no need to correct all the individual citations contained in the document.